 How do I store them when they're done?

 The honey lollipops will be slightly sticky, like any hard candy would be.
 I personally store all of ours in a storage container in the fridge for up to three months.
+Their stickiness does not cause them to stick together in a way I can not easily remove them in my experience.
+But

 How do I individually wrap them for gifting?